aarongreenwald/website/blog/react-amsterdam-2017-review.md

 I talked about Testing & React Native.
 I tried to tell the story of our experience at Wix trying to TDD our React Native app - the challenges, the solutions, where we stand now.

 Personally, I feel I've had better performances.
+Sometimes I get off stage and feel like I did my best and delivered a great talk, and sometimes I feel like I could have done better.
 But that's for the audience to decide.
 I hope I properly conveyed my perspective on the state of React Native testing: that although it's not perfect, it's made a lot of progress, and that there are many workable options.

 I do believe that at this point, there's no excuse for not testing a React Native app.
 Especially if you architect your app properly, you should be able to get reasonable coverage without making yourself crazy.
 And I'm big on detox, the UI Automation framework my colleagues at Wix are working on.
 Although I'm not involved in the development of this library, I do use it and see the power it brings to UI Automation testing on mobile.

+ After the talk, some of the audience came to discuss my talk with me, and we had a nice discussion about the place of Enzyme shallow rendering in a developers testing toolkit.
+They made good points, and I want to clarify that it was not my intention to be entirely negative about Enzyme testing in React Native.
+In fact, I do write Enzyme component tests at work and I find them helpful, even though I wish I could do a full mount instead of just shallow rendering.

+ At the same time, I do believe that for someone just getting started, it's better to focus their efforts on detox testing and vanilla JS tests at the outset.

 Special thanks to [Mikhail Larchanka](https://twitter.com/MLarchanka) for helping me with the rehearsal before the conference.
 My delivery wasn't perfect, but it was definitely greatly improved by the rehearsal and his feedback.